mie-lab/trackintel/ROADMAP.md

 ### v0.9.0

-* Tutorial for trackintel
+* :heavy_check_mark: Tutorial for trackintel

 ### Final Steps for v1.0.0

 * Documentation
   * :heavy_check_mark: Link a guide to the readme how to contribute to the documentation
-  * The documentation should be complete (all functions and methods are mentioned)
+  * :heavy_check_mark: The documentation should be complete (all functions and methods are mentioned)
   * The documentation should not be focused on PostGIS